leaf2326/minion-flow-model-sim/README.md

 # Minion Flow Simulation

-This project is a simulation model of minion wave control in **League of Legends (LoL)**.
+This project is a simulation model of minion wave control in League of Legends.
 It was created as a fun way to visualize and experiment with the flow of minions, inspired by the game's mechanics.
-I created this project to help a friend understand **minion wave control** in League of Legends.
+I created this project to help a friend understand minion wave control in League of Legends.
 The simulation is an abstract representation of how minions interact and can be used as a learning tool or just for fun.

 ## Controls